Simplify Your Bedroom

 Tidy up your dressing table and only keep out products and cosmetics that you use regularly.
 All other items should be decluttered or stored out of sight in the drawers if you need to keep them.

 Having surfaces full of knick-knacks in your bedroom makes it hard to dust and keep clean as well as making your room look cluttered.
 If you have a lot of ornaments, knick-knacks and special items and genuinely love all of them, put some away and rotate them every couple of months.
 If you forget about some items after a few months, chances they haven't been missed and could be donated.

 Once you have worked your way around the room and decluttered all areas - it's time to organise.
 If you haven't already, start sorting your 'Keep' items into like for like categories, such as clothes (put these all together but don't worry about organising too much - your wardrobe is a separate project!), jewellery, cosmetics, books, etc.

 Work your way through your 'Keeps' and allocate a home for each category.

 If you have to keep items stored under your bed, make sure they are organised into categories and neatly contained in under bed storage or drawers.

 Step Five: MAINTAIN

 Don't fall into the trap of thinking that once you've organised your bedroom, you're done.
-Regular upkeep is necessary, regardless of how clear and tidy the room is now, but it will be much easier when everything has it's place.
+Regular upkeep is necessary, regardless of how clean and tidy the room is now, but it will be much easier when everything has its place.

 Add a weekly clean and linen change to your cleaning schedule (Friday is bed stripping day in our house!).